browserengineering/book/book/chrome.md

 next: forms
 ...

-With the [previous post](styles.md) we have largely completed our toy browser\'s support for reading a single web page.
+Our toy browser can read a single web page.
 However, our toy browser is still missing the key insight of *hypertext*: that web pages are linked together into a dense web of information by hyperlinks.
 In other words, we can watch the waves, but we cannot yet surf the web.
-In this post we will implement support for hyperlinks, and while we are at it will fill in the missing features of our web browser, like an address bar, a back button, and visited links.
+We need to implement support for hyperlinks, and while we are at it will fill in the missing features of our web browser, like an address bar, a back button, and visited links.

 Click handling